-- 1. Develop and apply technology, numeracy and literacy skills to meet personal, employment and educational goals. - 2.
-Develop and apply communication skills to communicate effectively and build positive relationships in education, work and personal environments. - 3.
-Apply critical thinking skills and engage in reflective practice to problem solve and make decisions. - Develop and apply academic skills to successfully complete course requirements and to gain admission into college/university programs or employment. - 5.
-Develop learning strategies to promote personal, professional and academic growth and to build lifelong learning capacity. - 6.
-Develop goal-setting and self-monitoring strategies to foster independence, perseverance and responsibility for their own learning. - 7.
-Explore their own culture and the history and cultures of the NWT to contribute to the development a strong cultural identity and a positive personal narrative; and - 8.
-Develop a Prior Learning Assessment and Recognition (PLAR) portfolio to achieve personal affirmation, gain employment, or obtain a NWT Secondary School Diploma.
+- Develop and apply technology, numeracy and literacy skills to meet personal, employment, and educational goals. - 2.
+Develop and apply communication skills to communicate effectively and build positive relationships in education, work, and personal environments. - 3.
+Apply critical thinking skills and engage in reflective practice to problem-solve and make decisions. - 4.
+Develop and apply academic skills to successfully complete course requirements and to gain admission into college/university programs or employment. - 5.
+Develop learning strategies to promote personal, professional, and academic growth and to build lifelong learning capacity. - 6.
+Develop goal-setting and self-monitoring strategies to foster independence, perseverance, and responsibility for their own learning. - 7.
+Explore their own culture and the history and cultures of the NWT to contribute to the development a strong cultural identity and a positive personal narrative. - 8.
+Develop a Prior Learning Assessment and Recognition (PLAR) portfolio to achieve personal affirmation, gain employment, or obtain a NWT Secondary School Diploma. - 9.
+Explore an alternative pathway for adult learners to earn an NWT Seconday School Diploma.

-For ALBE courses levels 110 to 145, the students must achieve 60 percent or greater to complete the course.
+For ALBE courses levels 110 to 145, the students must

+achieve 60 percent or greater to complete the course.
 For ALBE courses levels 150 and 160, Biology 20, Chemistry 20, Physics 20 and Social Studies 20-2, Biology 30, Chemistry 30, and Physics 30, students must achieve 50 percent or greater to complete the course.

-Aurora College and other Colleges/Universities may require higher course pass marks for entrance into specified programs of study.
+Aurora College and other colleges/universities may require higher course pass marks for entrance into specified programs of study.